Updated Jan 10, 2023

 Several programs are available to residents in specific cities throughout the state.
 For example, the Minneapolis Green Cost Share program offers incentives for each kilowatt-hour produced at a minimum of $0.20/kWh, providing you qualify.

 Residents of St. Louis Park can take advantage of the Solar Sundown program, which can reduce overall installation costs by up to 6%.
-This program specifically targets low-income homeowners and can save up to $1,363 (based on the average system cost).
+This program targets low-income homeowners and can save up to $1,363 (based on the average system cost).

-Chaska residents can utilize the Chaska Solar Rebate program, which can slice up to $2,500 off the overall installation cost for qualified customers.
+Chaska residents can utilize the Chaska Solar Rebate program, which can slice up to $2,500 off the installation cost for qualified customers.

 Aside from local rebates and incentives, certain power companies throughout the state offer incentives to switch to solar.